open-mv-sandbox/stewart/docs/src/stewart/message.md

 first.

 This pattern relies on the *single-threaded* nature of a stewart `World`.
-Envoy actors relaying messages to external systems should still follow this pattern internally.
+Envoy actors working with external systems should protect other actors from asynchronous behavior.